-Orientation: Tour of the Arita region, pairing with local pottery, project planning meeting.
+Week 1 – Orientation: Tour of Arita and ceramic industry, Pairing with local pottery, Project meeting.

-Week 3 – Presentation and introduction of the designer to the local community.
+Week 2 – Presentation: Self-introduction to the local community.
 Start of project.

-Week 3 – Presentation of results in Arita (required).
+Week 3 – Final Presentation: Showing project results in Arita (required).

-Week 4 – Luggage packing, tidying and cleaning the studio.
+Week 4 – Sending luggage, tidying and cleaning the studio.

-We provide the following services at the request of the designer.
-If you are interested in these, please consult with your coordinator:
+We can provide the following optional services at the request of the resident and after consultation with the local coordinator.

 1. Two or three-day visit to Kyoto.

 In 2021, CRA entered into a partnership with the Goethe Institute in Kyoto, Villa Kamogawa.
-In collaboration with Villa Kamogawa, we will coordinate tours of arts and traditional craft workshops in Kyoto upon request and providing opportunities to meet creatives in a field of arts/crafts and design in Kyoto.
-Any travel expenses are to be borne by the artist/designer.
+In collaboration with Villa Kamogawa, we can arrange tours of traditional craft workshops in Kyoto, visits to art galleries and provide opportunities to meet key people from the art, craft and design world in Kyoto.
+These tours are only arranged on request and any (travel) expenses are to be borne by the CRA participant.

 2. Cultural Exchange Support